 Hire an accountant if needed

 If you’re really struggling with the money aspect of your business then you might want to consider small business accounting.
-Professional help of the finance system of your business to allow you to focus on what’s most important!
+Professional help on the finance system of your business to allow you to focus on what’s most important!
 You can gauge for yourself how much assistance you may need whether that’s basic accounting or hiring a fractional CFO to set a financial plan for your business.
 Check out CFOShare for a list of services your business can benefit from.

 Use a colour coding system